IoTReady/prepare_script_awsiot/README.md

 We want to bring to you two ways of getting data into the AWS cloud:

-### 1. Using AWS Python SDK ([Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html#)):
+## The Prepare Script
 The prepare script is a tool that automates the creating and flashing of devices making them ready-to-deploy with just one command, saving time in abundance.
-It has a key advantage over the regular ESP32-IDF SDK in that it stores keys not as part of the application image but in SPIFFS.
-This allows for the possibility of easily pre-flashing ESP-32 devices with your application code and then using a simple command line to configure your device at registration / deployment.
 It does the following:

 1. Use esptool to get the default MAC address of the device.
 2. Creates an AWS policy if it does not already exist.
 To learn about policies in AWS, visit [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html).